 You arrive at the endoscopy suite at 6:45 a.m. for a screening colonoscopy you've been putting off for two years.
+You're hungry, you're cold under the thin gown, and you just want this over with.
 The intake nurse runs through the questionnaire and pauses at the medication list.
 "You're on Wegovy?
 When was your last shot?"
 Tuesday night, you say.
 Three days ago.
 She steps out, comes back with the anesthesiologist, and the next sentence is the one nobody on this side of a 7 a.m.
-NPO wants to hear: we're going to need to reschedule.
+NPO wants to hear: we're going to have to reschedule.

-This conversation is happening every week now in surgical centers from Houston to Manchester to Sydney.
-Roughly one in eight US adults has tried a GLP-1, the elective-procedure pipeline runs through people on weekly semaglutide and tirzepatide, and the anesthesia community spent 2023, 2024, and 2025 reaching consensus on what to do about it.
-The short version: weekly injections come off for at least seven days before sedation.
+This scene plays out every week now in surgical centers from Houston to Manchester to Sydney.
+Roughly one in eight US adults has tried a GLP-1, a big slice of the elective-procedure calendar now belongs to people on weekly semaglutide and tirzepatide, and the anesthesia community spent 2023, 2024, and 2025 hammering out what to do about it.
+Short version: weekly injections come off for at least seven days before sedation.
 Daily formulations come off the morning of.
-The reason is mechanical, not theoretical — and the bathroom-floor version of "we didn't pause" is aspiration pneumonitis on the OR table.
+The reason is mechanical, not theoretical — and the worst-case version of "we didn't pause" is aspiration pneumonitis on the OR table.

 What follows: the pharmacology that drives the rule, the exact pause windows by drug as of April 2026, what counts as "a procedure that needs the pause," the brand mapping if your patient or partner is overseas, and the questions that save you a second appointment with your surgical team.
 US-default, with notes for readers in the UK, EU, Australia, Canada, Singapore, and Dubai who run into different brand names at the pharmacy counter.